alejandra-rojas/TheUltimate-RecipeManager/README.md

 ## Frontend

-This is a React application styled with Tailwind CSS.
+This is a React application written in TypeScript, styled with Tailwind CSS.
 It utilizes Tanstack Query for data fetching and Tanstack Router for routing.

 ## Backend